fonttools/fontbakery/README.md

 It may fix some problems, and save `*.ttf.fix` files in the same directory as the original `.ttf` files.

 The check results will be saved to a file called fontbakery-check-results.json.

+For check results in GitHub Markdown syntax you can use --ghm:

+    fontbakery-check-ttf.py --verbose *.ttf --ghm

-You can view a summary report by running:
+Optionaly, a web-based visualization of the summary report can be viewed by running:

     python -m SimpleHTTPServer

 And then opening http://0.0.0.0:8000/ in a web-browser.

+But beware that in order to run the webserver the command above must be executed from the fontbakery project folder and the json file must be available in that same root folder.

 ## Install